-EnergyNet hosts a platform for government agencies to conduct online lease sales.
-Government lease sale listings and parcel information are available to the public without the need to login.
+EnergyNet hosts a platform for government agencies to conduct online competitive offerings.
+Government Resources listings and specific parcel information are available to the public without a login required.

-To register for a sale and place bids, the user must complete the buyer registration process, submit banking information, and agree to the Lessee's Agreement to Lease Minerals.
+To register for a sale and place bids, the user must complete the buyer registration process, submit banking information, and agree to the Bidding Terms Agreement.
 Additionally, each individual sale will have specific terms and conditions which must be acknowledged during registration, such as the lease form governing the parcel to be leased.

 The Buyer registration process will only require a few minutes.
 After submission of registration information, the user will be immediately logged into the new account and be able to submit banking information and request a bid allowance.

-When registering a Buyer account, the user may choose between a full EnergyNet Buyer account or a Government Listings Only Buyer account.
-A full Buyer account allows the user to participate in all sales on the EnergyNet platform and requires that the user meet and agree to certain SEC and FINRA guidelines.
-A Government Listings Only Buyer account may only participate in government lease sales, although the account can easily be upgraded to a full Buyer account at any time.
+When registering a Buyer account, the user may choose between an All Asset Offerings account or a Limited Asset Offerings account.
+An All Asset Offerings account allows the user to participate in all sales on the EnergyNet platform and requires that the user meet and agree to certain SEC and FINRA guidelines.
+A Limited Asset Offerings account may only participate in government sales, although the account can easily be upgraded to the All Asset Offerings account at any time.
 There is no cost for either type of Buyer account.

 When choosing a Buyer ID (Username), keep in mind that, depending on the type of asset on which you are bidding, other users on the EnergyNet.com website may see the Buyer ID in the Bid History table after bids have been placed.